fredericGette/Lumia520/content/bluetooth/README.md

 |------|-------------|------------------|--------------------|
 | IOCTL_INTERNAL_SMSM_STATE_GET | \Device\SMSM | 0 | 4 |

-The output buffer contains the a pointer to the function `smsm_state_get`
+The output buffer contains a pointer to the function `smsm_state_get`